-I'll have paintings, including this one of poet Marianne Moore, from my series, Old Modern, in the group exhibition, She Inspires, curated by Indira Cesarine at the Untitled Space gallery in NYC.
-The show opens May 2 and runs through May 20, 2017.
+I have two paintings, including this one of poet Marianne Moore, from my series, Old Modern, in the group exhibition, She Inspires, curated by Indira Cesarine at the Untitled Space gallery in NYC.
+The show opens May 2 and runs through May 26, 2017.
 The wide range of work honors women who have made a positive impact on the world and includes some notable artists / activists.
 All artwork in the show will do positive things because a portion of the proceeds will be donated to She Should Run.
-For more information visit Untitled Space or Art Reveal
+For more information visit Untitled Space, Artsy and Art Reveal

 I recently interviewed Nishiki Sugawara-Beda to coincide with her solo exhibition, Words Walking, in the Doris Ullmann Gallery at Berea College.
 Her work explores language, mindful practice and traditional Japanese calligraphy.
 The article is included in the April 2017 edition of ÆQAI.
 Read it here